Terry Kath 1946-1978: The Heart of Chicago

 A Criminally Underrated Guitar Player?
 Yes, But…

-It has become a well-known story that before the band was known, Jimi Hendrix approached the Chicago Transit Authority’s saxophone player Walter Parazeider after a show.
+It has become a well-known story that before the band was popular, Jimi Hendrix approached the Chicago Transit Authority’s saxophone player Walter Parazeider after a show.
 According to Parazeider, Jimi gave him an immortal quote: “Your guitar player is better than me.”

 In his excellent tribute to Kath, Corbin Reiff shares the story, and he declares Kath to be “one of the most criminally underrated guitarists to have ever set finger to fretboard.”